Slice regular functions as covering maps and global $\star$-roots

 This shows that $f^{-1}(V)$ is the disjoint union of $n$ open sets $V_1,\ldots, V_n$.
 The differential of $f$ is non singular on every $V_m$ and $f\vert_{V_m}$ is injective, so $f$ is a diffeomorphism between $V_m$ and $V$, for $m=1,\ldots, n$.
 This implies that $f$ is a covering map from $U\setminus S(f)$ to $f(U\setminus S(f))\subseteq\H\setminus C(f)$. \end{proof}

-Along the same lines of proof, we obtain the following result, which already appeared, proved with different methods, in \cites{GSS:RegFunc, Altavilla:RealDiff,Ghiloni2020}.
+Along the same lines of the proof, we obtain the following result, which already appeared, proved with different methods, in \cites{GSS:RegFunc, Altavilla:RealDiff,Ghiloni2020}.
 The proof we are going to present differs from those in the cited papers for being more topological, rather than analytical, shedding new light on the geometry hidden in the background of the techniques we used in the previous results.
 Even if we will not be needing this corollary in the rest of the paper, we think some readers might find the proof helpful in understanding and contextualizing the machinery we introduced in this section.

 \begin{corol}If $f:U\to\H$ is slice regular and injective, its real differential is invertible at all points.\end{corol} \begin{proof}Suppose that the differential is not invertible at $q=\pi(z_0,I)$, then either $F_1(z_0)=0$ and then $f$ is constant on the sphere $\pi(\{z_0\}\times \sfera)$, or $\Phi_{f(q)}\circ F$ has a zero of multiplicity greater than $1$ in $z_0$.